DigiDwrf/neon64v2/README.md

 This will fetch bass, build the tools (bass and chksum64), and build neon64bu.rom. `make pkg` builds the release ZIP.

-You can also build it using make_rom.bat inside 'builder' folder (windows cmd)
+You can also build it using make_rom.bat inside 'builder' folder (windows cmd).

 ## Overview